In this Article

 With the ProjectHuddle dashboard shortcode, you can show a currently logged-in user all the Projects they are currently subscribed to.
 This is an easy way to create a "client" page where they can see the latest activity, approval status of all their projects, or create an overview page for yourself to keep track as well.

 Adding the Shortcode

-You can add a shortcode to any page or post you like.
+You can add a shortcode to any page or post of your admin/parent site (Where you have installed the ProjectHuddle Admin site plugin).
 To add a shortcode, place the following code onto a page or post:

 There are several other options for displaying the shortcode that lets you tweak what functionality is included.

 |columns||The number of columns to show for mockup project grids.
 Defaults to 3.|

 |activity||true or false.
 Whether to include the activity tab in the shortcode.
 Defaults to true.|

 |websites||true or false.
 Whether to include the websites tab in the shortcode.
 Defaults to true.|

 |mockups||true or false.
 Whether to include the mockups tab in the shortcode.
 Defaults to true.|